| Title: | Modeling, Standardization and Testing for Provider Profiling |

 A list contains standardized measures, as well as the observed and expected outcomes used for calculation,

-depending on the user's choice of standardization method (stdz
+depending on the user's choice of standardization method (stdz) and measure type (measure).

 indirect.ratio |